Hydrology-IFH/WeatherDB/docs/html/_sources/README.md.txt

 Has a class for every type of station.
 E.g. PrecipitationStation (or StationN).
 One object represents one Station with one parameter.
 This object can get used to get the corresponding timeserie.
-There is also a StationGroup class that groups the three parameters precipitation, temperature and evapotranspiration together for one station.
+There is also a GroupStation class that groups the three parameters precipitation, temperature and evapotranspiration together for one station.
 If one parameter is not available this one won't get grouped.
 - stations:
 Is a grouping class for all the stations of one measurement parameter.
 E.G. PrecipitationStations (or StationsN).
 Can get used to do actions on all the stations.